Winsted Winter Festival

 The first weekend of December is a chilly time of year, but in Winsted, there’s plenty of warmth and light to go around.

-In 2013, Winsted celebrated its 25th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, snowmobile show, model train display, community choir concert, visits from Santa Claus, and more.
+In 2014, Winsted celebrated its 26th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, snowmobile show, model train display, coloring contest, visits from Santa Claus, and more.

 Each year, the festivities begin with a holiday outdoor lighting contest judged by residents of St. Mary’s Care Center and members of the chamber of commerce.